fatim/RustWorkshop/README.md

 #### Service Client

-Service client hides all communication details from the Application and exposes 2 methods, "get_all" and "get_value".
+- Service client hides all communication details from the Application and exposes 2 methods, "get_all" and "get_value".
-Service client is implemented as a binary crate which can be reused by other applictaions.
+- Service client is implemented as a crate which can be reused by other applications.

 #### Service

-Service keeps configuration data as a collection of <string, string> Key/Value pairs.
+- Service keeps configuration data as a collection of <string, string> Key/Value pairs.
-Data is partitioned by application name and environment name.
+- Data is partitioned by application name and environment name.
-Data is stored in memory collection and pre-seeded(for simplicity)
+- Data is stored in memory collection and pre-seeded(for simplicity)

 ---